 Pre-Diabetes – Research has shown having periodontal diseases can influence prediabetes and contribute to the progression of diabetes.
 They found that having periodontal disease can cause someone to develop prediabetic characteristics and probably disturb the glucose regulation of a non-diabetic who has prediabetic characteristics

 It is of paramount importance for people suffering from any type of diabetes to see the dentist at least twice yearly for checkups and professional cleanings.
 Studies have shown that simple non-surgical periodontal treatments can lower the HbA1c (hemoglobin molecule blood test) count by as much as 20% in a six month period.

-Dr. Suway and his associates use medical history, family history and dental X-rays to assess the risk factors for periodontal disease and determine the exact condition of the gums, teeth and underlying jawbone.
+Dr. Suway and Dr. Toscano use medical history, family history and dental X-rays to assess the risk factors for periodontal disease and determine the exact condition of the gums, teeth and underlying jawbone.
 When necessary, he will work in conjunction with other doctors to ensure that both the diabetes and the gum disease are being managed and controlled as effectively as possible.